GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

     precedence are directly compared according to the Destination Address Selection ordering.

- 3. Let Sender Manage Non-DRIAD discovery

-    It's also RECOMMENDED that if the well-known anycast IP addresses defined in Section 7 of {{RFC7450}} are suitable for discovering an AMT relay that can forward traffic from the source, that a DNS record with the AMTRELAY RRType be published by the sender for those IP addresses along with any other appropriate AMTRELAY RRs to indicate the best relative precedences for receiving the source traffic.

-Accordingly, AMT gateways SHOULD by default prefer relays first by DNS-SD if available, then by DRIAD as described in this document (in precedence order, as described in {{rrdef-precedence}}), then with the anycast addresses defined in Section 7 of {{RFC7450}} (namely:
+Accordingly, AMT gateways SHOULD by default prefer relays first by DNS-SD if available, then with the anycast addresses defined in Section 7 of
-192.52.193.1 and 2001:3::1) if those IPs weren't listed in the AMTRELAY RRs.
+{{RFC7450}} (namely: 192.52.193.1 and 2001:3::1), then by DRIAD as described in this document (in precedence order, as described in {{rrdef-precedence}}).

 This default behavior MAY be overridden by administrative configuration where other behavior is more appropriate for the gateway within its network.